espitiaandres/penguin/README_PYPI.md

 # 🐧 Penguin_py 🐧

 Penguin is a lightweight, customizable stopwatch ⏱ decorator that helps you determine how long it takes for your functions to run.
+It supports both synchronous and asynchronous functions.

 # Source code